Should You Still Invest in a 401(k) Without a Company Match?

 But if they provide a company match on that plan, the match must go into a traditional 401(k) plan.
 That’s because the Roth portion must contain only nondeductible contributions.

-For that reason, the employer match must be kept entirely separate from the Roth portion.
+For that reason, the employer match must be kept entirely separate from the Roth IRA portion.

 401(k) Matching Contributions are Subject to Vesting Provisions